 With one small gesture you can change a person’s life.

 God puts us all in each others lives to impact one another in some way.

-Look for God in others.
+Look for Letters to God and others.